 Cosmetics that you can eat as well?

-The omission of dairy products can help you to improved skin appearance.
-In addition to basic foods eat lots of raw food with fresh fruits and vegetables.
+The omission of dairy products can help you to improve your skin appearance.
+In addition to basic foods, eat lots of raw food with fresh fruits and vegetables.

 10 Beauty Tips – Coconut Oil For Beauty

 Facial cleansing with oil